Bayesian Sparse Gaussian Mixture Model in High Dimensions

 This paper presents the Bayesian analysis of a high-dimensional sparse Gaussian mixture model using a spike-and-slab LASSO prior and establishes the optimality of the proposed estimation procedure.
 Our main contribution is threefold.
-First, we fully characterize the minimax rate for parameter estimation in the high-dimensional sparse Gaussian mixture model, and prove that a constrained maximum likelihood estimator achieves minimax optimality.
-Second, we propose a computationally-tractable Bayesian sparse Gaussian mixture model, and show that its posterior contraction rate is minimax optimal.
-A posterior contraction rate for the misclustering error is also obtained using tools from matrix perturbation theory \citep{10.1093/biomet/asv008}.
-Third, the proposed Bayesian model not only provides a natural way to characterize uncertainty in clustering, but also estimates the number of clusters adaptively without specifying it {\it a priori}.
-In particular, the number of clusters is not required to be fixed and allowed to grow with the sample size.
+First, we fully characterize the minimax rate for parameter estimation in the high-dimensional sparse Gaussian mixture model, in which the number of clusters is allowed to grow with sample size.
+A frequentist constrained maximum likelihood estimator (MLE) is proved to achieve minimax optimality.
+Second, since the frequentist optimization-based estimator is computationally intractable, we propose a Bayesian sparse Gaussian mixture model to address this computational challenge, and establish its theoretical properties by showing that the posterior contraction rate for parameter estimation is minimax optimal.
+Third, we obtain a posterior contraction rate for the mis-clustering error using tools from matrix perturbation theory \citep{yu2014}.
+To the best of our knowledge, this paper represents the first effort in establishing the theoretical results of parameter estimation and clustering recovery in high-dimensional Bayesian sparse Gaussian mixture model with a growing number of clusters.

 The rest of this paper is organized as follows.
-In Section \ref{sec:model}, we introduce the high-dimensional clustering problem and our model, establish the minimax lower bound for parameter estimation, and propose a frequentist constrained maximum likelihood estimator that achieves the minimax lower bound.
+In Section \ref{sec:model}, we introduce the high-dimensional clustering problem and our model, establish the minimax lower bound for parameter estimation, and propose a frequentist constrained MLE that achieves the minimax lower bound.
 Section \ref{sec:theory} elaborates on the main theoretical results, including the optimal posterior contraction rate and the mis-clustering error.
-We demonstrate the practical performance of the proposed methodology through simulation studies in Section \ref{sec:simu} and a real-world application to clustering single-cell RNA sequencing data in Section \ref{sec:real}.
+We demonstrate the practical performance of the proposed method through simulation studies in Section \ref{sec:simu} and a real-world application to clustering single-cell RNA sequencing data in Section \ref{sec:real}.